App Rejected for Guideline 4.3(b) — Design Spam (2026)

 Step 5: Submit and wait (do not appeal first)

 Submit the new build with the rewritten notes.
 Wait 7-14 days.
-If rejected again citing 4.3(b), then escalate via App Review Board — but with the new build and notes attached as evidence the reviewer didn’t engage with the changes.
+If it’s rejected again citing 4.3, then escalate to the App Review Board — but attach the new build and notes as evidence the reviewer didn’t engage with the changes.

-• Status moves from Rejected to In Review within 24 hours of resubmission.
+• Status moves from Rejected to In Review within about 24 hours of resubmission.

-• If approved, the rejection is closed in Resolution Center.
+• If approved, the rejection thread is closed in Resolution Center and the app moves to Ready for Distribution / Pending Developer Release.

-• Optional: confirm the new differentiation feature gets organic mentions in early App Store reviews — that proves users see it too.
+• Optional: watch whether the new differentiation feature gets organic mentions in early App Store reviews — that proves users see it too.

 If it still fails

-3. If you have multiple apps under one account, consolidate: pick the best one, kill the others.
-Multi-app spam is the #1 4.3(b) trigger.
+3. If you have multiple apps under one account, consolidate: pick the best one and remove the others.
+Multi-app overlap is the most common 4.3(a)/4.3(b) trigger.

 Prevention

-• Don’t submit theme-variant copies of your own apps; one app per concept, even if it means losing niche keywords.
+• Don’t submit theme-variant copies of your own apps.
+One app per concept, even if it means losing niche keywords; use in-app purchase for variations.

 • If using a template starter, replace 80%+ of the screens before submission, including the navigation pattern.